MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab00_ValidateLabEnvironment.md

 **Important:** Please be aware that this tenant and the Dynamics 365 organization will be shared with the other students in your classroom, like employees would share a tenant when using the Dynamics 365 instance belonging to their organization.
 Do not use any PII (personally identifiable information) when creating records.
 It is also good practice to use your username prefix (ex., **mollyc**) in front of all records, data, apps, flows, etc. you create.

-3. Feel free to explore the Power Platform admin center but **do not make any changes.**

 ### Task 2 – Access the Dynamics 365 application

-1. Expand the grid button at the top left of the screen.
-Scroll to the bottom of the list.

-2. From the list of available applications, select **Marketing.**
+1. Open browser and navigate to https://dynamics.microsoft.com/en-us/marketing/overview/

+2. Sign in with your credentials and click the **Try for Free** button.
+Follow the steps to create a new trial

-4. The Dynamics 365 Marketing application will open.
+3. The Dynamics 365 Marketing application will open.

-6. Spend a few minutes exploring the application but do not make any changes.
+4. Spend a few minutes exploring the application but do not make any changes.